Sculpture by Glenna Goodacre (Given to The Methodist Hospital in 1989)

 During World War II, charitable work of the Circle was combined with a myriad of duties related to the war effort.
 Funds were invested in war bonds, and the Circle’s cooperation with The Red Cross included knitting and weekly bandage rolling meetings.
 A canteen was organized to offer food and entertainment to servicemen stationed in the area.

 In 1949 The Methodist Hospital built a new building providing treatment exclusively to pediatric neurology patients in areas such as epilepsy, cerebral palsy, and learning disabilities.
-The Blue Birds moved into the new Methodist Hospital in 1952, and the Circle assumed the entire $400,000 obligation for the fourth floor.
-In the early 1970s the Clinic’s location was moved into the Bintliff Blue Bird Building in the Neurosensory Center at The Methodist Hospital.
+Deciding to change their focus to helping children with neurological disorders, the Blue Birds moved into the new Hospital in 1952 and assumed the entire $400,000 obligation for the fourth floor.
+In the early 1970s the Clinic’s location was moved into the Bintliff Blue Bird Building located in the Neurosensory Center at The Methodist Hospital.

 On the 50th anniversary of the Circle in 1973, the present Blue Bird Circle Building was dedicated, housing the organization headquarters and The Blue Bird Circle Resale Shop.

 Starting as a small gift shop, the Blue Bird Shop had become the main source of funding for the Circle’s charitable endeavors.

 In 1986 The Circle established The Blue Bird Circle Developmental Neurogenetics Laboratory located in the Neurosensory Center at The Methodist Hospital.
 The Lab has attained international recognition in the field of genetic exploration and gene discoveries related to epilepsy.